 Enter HDB’s Parenthood Provisional Housing Scheme (PPHS), which provides rental flats at below market rates to house families who need interim housing while they wait for the completion of their new HDB flats.
 Initially created for couples with young children, the scheme has been extended to support more family types over the years, including divorced or widowed parents with children.

-The supply of PPHS flats are mostly from Selective En-bloc Redevelopment Scheme (SERS) flats, which means the flats are usually located in older housing estates.
+The supply of PPHS flats is mostly from Selective En-bloc Redevelopment Scheme (SERS) flats, which means the flats are usually located in older housing estates.

 To qualify for a PPHS flat, applicants must meet the following eligibility criteria: